-Before beginning the procedure outlined below, secure all medical equipment for transport and verify that nothing is in the way that might prevent the slide-outs from retracting.
+Before beginning the procedure outlined below, verify that nothing is in the way that might prevent the slide-outs from retracting.

 - 1. Remove the air cylinder cutout filler located on the floor in the right side slide out.
-See Figure 43: Air Cylinder Cutout Filler for location. - Ensure that the inner and outer patient door floor transitions plates are up and in the locked position.
-See Figure 44: Patient Door Inner and Outer Floor Transition Plates Up and Locked for location.
+See Figure 42: Air Cylinder Cutout Filler for location. - Ensure that the inner and outer patient door floor transitions plates are up and in the locked position.
+See Figure 43: Inner and Outer Patient Door Floor Transition Plates Up and Locked for location.